MarioCapodanno/Gwen2.5-3B-100Samples-SFT-GRPO/MODEL_CARD.md

 ## Model Details

-### Model Description
-This model is a fine-tuned version of Qwen/Qwen2.5-3B, specifically optimized for competitive programming and code generation tasks with step-by-step reasoning capabilities.
-The model has been trained using a two-stage approach: Supervised Fine-Tuning (SFT) followed by Generalized Reward-guided Policy Optimization (GRPO).

 - **Developed by:** o5-mini team, Politecnico di Milano
 - **Model type:** Causal Language Model
 - **Language(s):** English (primary), Python code